 - For-hire groundfish permit holders who had at least 30 trips but less than 50 in the Gulf of Maine with at least one (1) cod, pollock or haddock per trip in any one year from FY2010-FY2013 (a reduced flat rate compared to for-hire permit holders with at least 50 trips).

-Additionally, DMF has proposed flat rate payments to crew members, including owner/operators and lumpers, who can verify (1) they worked for a for-hire or commercial groundfish vessel qualified for disaster aid, (2) 50% of their total income is from for-hire or commercial fishing; and (3) that they earned a minimum of $5,000 in annual revenue from for-hire or commercial fishing in any one year during the associated permitted vessel’s eligibility period.
+Additionally, DMF will be dispursing flat rate payments to crew members, including owner/operators and lumpers, who can verify (1) they worked for a for-hire or commercial groundfish vessel qualified for disaster aid, (2) 50% of their total income is from for-hire or commercial fishing; and (3) that they earned a minimum of $5,000 in annual revenue from for-hire or commercial fishing in any one year during the associated permitted vessel’s eligibility period.

-Remaining funds may be utilized to subsidize sector administration costs for MA-based sectors as well as to provide grants to groundfishing ports to assist shoreside businesses impacted by the groundfish disaster.
+Remaining funds may be utilized to subsidize sector administration costs for MA-based sectors, to provide grants to groundfishing ports to assist shoreside businesses impacted by the groundfish disaster, as well as other strategies.

 Patrick Administration Releases First Round of Groundfish Disaster Assistance